msunji/msunji/README.md

       <li>Work with: JavaScript, HTML, CSS, React, Node.js, Express, Tailwind CSS, Styled-Components</li>
       <li>Now working with and learning Python for data-related tasks</li>
       <li>I like video games, baking, and cats</li>
       <li>I like learning languages.
 I speak: English, Chinese and Filipino.
-I understand some Japanese and Spanish and am currently learning Japanese, Spanish, and a bit of Korean and Taiwanese</li>
+I'm still working on mastering Chinese, but in the meantime, I'm also studying Japanese, Spanish and trying to pick up some Taiwanese ✨</li>
     </ul>
   </div>